Block colourings of star systems: Introduction

 \subsection{Block-colourings}

 A {\em block-colouring} of a $G$-design $\mathcal{D}=(V,\mathcal{B})$ is a partition of $\mathcal{B}$ into {\em colour classes}, where the blocks in each colour class are mutually disjoint.
 (This amounts to colouring the edges of $K_n$ in such a way that the edges in a particular copy of $G$ all receive the same colour, and two edges incident with the same vertex are the same colour if and only if they lie in the same block.)
 A design is said to be {\em $k$-block-colourable} if this is possible using $k$ colours; the $G$-design is {\em $k$-block-chromatic} if it is $k$-block-colourable but is not $(k-1)$-block-colourable.
-If a $G$-design $\mathcal{D}$ is $k$-block-chromatic, we say that its {\em block-chromatic number} (also known as its {\em chromatic index}) is $k$, and we denote this by $\chi'(\mathcal{D})$.
+If a $G$-design $\mathcal{D}$ is $k$-block-chromatic, we say that its {\em chromatic index} (also known as its {\em block-chromatic number}) is $k$, and we denote this by $\chi'(\mathcal{D})$.
+In other words, $\chi'(\mathcal{D})$ is the least integer $k$ for which $\mathcal{D}$ admits a $k$-block-colouring.

 In this paper, we will consider properties of block-colourings of $e$-star systems for $e\geq 3$.
 To begin with, we note that as an $e$-star has $e+1$ vertices, we need that $n\geq 2(e+1)$ in order for two mutually-disjoint blocks to be able to exist; consequently, if $2e\leq n\leq 2e+1$ we will require each block to be assigned its own colour, and the block-chromatic number will trivially be equal to the number of blocks.
 Thus the smallest non-trivial example is a block-colouring of a $3$-star system of order~$9$, as shown below.